onyxdevtutorials/interview-prep-angular-nodejs-terraform-docker-aws/README.md

 * REST (using a NodeJS/Express backend) vs GraphQL (using Amplify and AppSync)
 * This project has nothing in regard to authentication (yet), while the Amplify project implemented authentication right at the beginning.
 * AWS infrastructure is set up and maintained using Terraform.
 That is obviously different from the approach AWS Amplify takes.
-* CI/CD (continuous integration/continuous deployment) workflow.
+* CI/CD (continuous integration/continuous deployment) workflow using GitHub Actions.

 Also, in the Amplify project I haven't yet implemented any automated testing but in this project I have unit and integration tests.
 I set up a GitHub Workflow with GitHub Actions to run the tests when there is a push to or a pull request on specified branches.

+As of February 2025, there is a load testing using k6 in the GitHub workflow.

 This project is Dockerized, and I developed it in a devcontainer.